Need resources for conducting studies in the Psychology Department at UBC?

 Obtain ethics approval.
 You’ll need to do this with the Office of Research Ethics, and you will definitely need to get comfortable with the online ethics application system RiSE (short for “Researcher Information Services”).
 Check out some of the tutorials for help (and for the fun example study titles, like “Does Anyone Really Train for the Sun Run?” and “Will the Vancouver Canucks Make It To The Playoffs This Year?!” — topics you new arrivals will soon come to really appreciate, we’re sure).
 If you are working with special populations or anything other than minimal risk research on university students, you may be required to obtain a TCPS2:CORE certificate.
 We recommend you obtain one anyway to ensure you are very familiar with the ethics guidelines and procedures outlined by the Tri-Council.

 Get people to participate.
-If you want “free labour” (free for you, the grad student), you can put your study up on the Human Subject Pool (HSP).
-The current contact for this service is your fellow grad student Aaron Weidman.
+You can put your study up on the Human Subject Pool (HSP).
+The current contact for this service is your fellow grad student Zak Witkower.
 If you can give remuneration, Craigslist is always an option, and you may also want to advertise on the paid studies list.

 Conduct statistical analyses.
 If you’re having trouble with this step, some fellow grad students have been appointed to help you out.
 Check out Statistical Consulting for more information.
 Note this service is for research, not for coursework.